-Restrictions
+7. Restrictions

 - 7.1.
-Under NO circumstances is ANY TYPE OF RAIL CONNECTION to be performed on: - a) the base of the rail. - to the head of a rail outside the confines of a joint bar. - c) to the spring wing of a spring rail frog (refer to Figure 005-12). - 7.2.
+Under NO circumstances is ANY TYPE OF RAIL CONNECTION to be performed on: - a) the base of the rail. - b) to the head of a rail outside the confines of a joint bar. - c) to the spring wing of a spring rail frog (refer to Figure 005-12). - 7.2.
 Never chisel old exothermic weld nuggets from the rail, this will produce micro-fractures in the rail.
 There is no need to arbitrarily remove exothermic weld nuggets from the rail, just leave them in place.
 If they MUST be removed, always remove them with an electric grinder or a quick rail cut saw. - 7.3.
-Arc welded (Tiger) and oxyacetylene or other gas welded bonds SHALL NOT be used.
+Arc welded (Tiger) and oxyacetylene or other gas welded bonds SHALL NOT be used. - 7.4.
+The use of bonds around a joint where the bond is greater than five (5) inches is prohibited.